Powerlearnproject/se-assignment-day-2-git-and-github-Rukia254/README.md

 README contribute to effective collaboration by outliningcoding standard and workflow hence maintaining the consistency,provides detailed usage instruction and troubleshooting tips for solving problems,provides clear guidance on how to set up,use and contribute to the project

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+public repository as the name suggests its public meaing it can be accessed by anyone on the internet depending on the permission set by the repository owner. the advantages og the public repository are: open collaboration, increased visibility, allows learning and sharing of codes.Disadvantages of public repository are: vulnerabilities to potential attackers, maintaining consistent code can be challenging,making codes public may make one to loss control over how it is used. private repository can only be accessible to the owner and collaborators the owner explicitly invites.the advantages of private repository are : the owner has complete control over who should access the repository,minimizes the risk of exposing securities vulnerabilities to the public,it complies with the specific regulatory requirements. private repository however has some disadvantages these are: lack of community feedback,limited portfolio use,, no public exposure. public repository are best for open source projects while the private repository are for projects involving sensistive information.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+Commits are snapshots of ones project's file at a specific point in time
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?